PradyumnaKumarMirdha/CompTIA-Network-Plus/README.md

 <p align="center">
 <img src="https://cdn.comparitech.com/wp-content/uploads/2018/11/Tree-Topology.jpg" height="300" weight="200"/>
 </p>
+- It is scalable.
+- Easer to troubleshoot
+> If connection is intruputed then none of the child could talk.

-**`✏ NOTE: Higher the branching factor the longer it takes data to travel from one node to another.`**
+**`✏ NOTE: Higher the branching factor the longer it takes data to travel from one node to another.
-> Easer to tro
+`**

+### Physical Mesh Topology: